-- L. Driveways.
-Driveways shall comply with the LUR on the same. - M. Accessory Structures - 1.
-Accessory structures such as greenhouses, sheds, gazebos, accessory dwellings, shall adhere to these Guidelines in terms of siting and design.
-Massing and scale, as well as form, materials and other detailing should be coordinated with the primary structure so that all buildings are integrated well within the same design theme of the property. - 2.
-Detached accessory structures are permitted on combined lots.
-Combined M2 and M3 lots shall comply with M2 and M3 setbacks.
-The GRFA shall not exceed 1000 square feet, excluding any porches, an unfinished basement or garage.
-Careful consideration will be given to accessory structures on combined lots and proposed parking, storage, and other site specific needs will be assessed by the DRC at Preliminary Plan Review. - 3.
+- L. Accessory Structures - 1.
+Accessory structures such as, but not limited to, greenhouses, sheds, gazebos, and accessory dwellings, shall adhere to these Guidelines in terms of siting and design.

+Massing and scale, as well as form, materials and other details, should be coordinated with the primary structure so that all buildings are integrated well within the same design theme of the property.

+- 2. Accessory structures are only permitted on combined lots in the M2 and M3 area.
+Such combined lots shall comply with M2 and M3 setbacks.
+The GRFA for an accessory structure on a combined M2 or M3 lot shall not exceed 1000 square feet, excluding any porches, an unfinished basement, or garage.
+Careful consideration will be given to accessory structures on combined lots and proposed parking, storage, and other site specific needs will be assessed by the DRC during Plan Review. - 3.
 A maximum of two accessory structures shall be permitted on any lot.
-On combined lots, only one of these structures shall be an accessory dwelling. - Accessory structures shall be allowed on large lots.
+On combined lots, only one of these structures shall be an accessory dwelling. - 4.
+Accessory structures shall be allowed on large lots.
 Accessory structures' GRFA shall not exceed 30% of the main home GRFA or 1000 square feet, whichever is less. - 5.
 The proposed accessory structure should not appear to 'crowd' or over-mass the property as a whole. - 6.
-Accessory structures are not permitted on uncombined lots within the M2 and M3 classification. - 7.
-Accessory structures shall utilize materials and a design that are harmonious and compatible with the primary structure. - N. Fireplaces and Wood Burning Devices. - 1.
-Each building may contain one wood-burning fireplace or stove.
-Each woodburning fireplace or stove shall be equipped with emission controls providing the maximum protection reasonably available as to the emission of pollutants and shall comply with the EPA Phase II (Colorado Phase II) Requirements contained in the Colorado Department of Health and Environment's Regulation No. 4, as in effect and as it may be amended from time to time.

-- 2. Additional fireplaces or stoves shall be gas-burning.
+Accessory structures shall utilize materials and a design that is harmonious and compatible with the primary structure. - M. Fireplaces and Wood Burning Devices. - Each building may contain one wood-burning fireplace or stove.
+Each wood-burning fireplace or stove shall be equipped with emission controls providing the maximum protection reasonably available as to the emission of pollutants and shall comply with the EPA Phase II (Colorado Phase II) Requirements contained in the Colorado Department of Health and Environment's Regulation No. 4, as in effect and as it may be amended from time to time. - 2.
+Additional fireplaces or stoves shall be gas-burning.
 All other fireplaces shall be subject to restricted use or non-use pursuant to local or county ordinances on the same then in effect.
-Additional fireplaces shall be gas burning fireplaces to minimize pollution. - O. Fire Protection/Interior Sprinkling Systems.
+Additional fireplaces shall be gas fireplaces to minimize pollution. - N. Fire Protection/Interior Sprinkling Systems

 Fire protection and interior sprinkling systems shall comply with the applicable governmental entity's requirements and shall be subject to DRC review.